rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 #### Server Requirements

 The hardware requirements are very low; the minimum configuration of a basic cloud server is enough, and the CPU and memory requirements are minimal.
-You can also use an Raspberry Pi or something similar.
+You can also use a Raspberry Pi or something similar.
 Regarding the network size, if the TCP hole punching direct connection fails, the relay traffic will be consumed.
-The traffic of a relay connection is between 30k-3M/s (1920x1080 screen), depending on the resolution settings and screen update。 If it is only for office work demand, the traffic is around 100K/s.
+The traffic of a relay connection is between 30k-3M/s (1920x1080 screen) depending on the resolution settings and screen update。 If it is only for office work demand, the traffic is around 100K/s.

 ### STEP-2 : Run hbbs and hbbr on server

 Run hbbs/hbbr on your server (Centos or Ubuntu).
-We suggust you use [pm2](https://pm2.keymetrics.io/) managing your service.
+We suggest you use [pm2](https://pm2.keymetrics.io/) for managing your service.

 ```bash
 ./hbbs -r <relay-server-ip[:port]>